 Melissa La Bouff attained her Master’s in Pacific and International Affairs in 2015 from the School of Global Policy and Strategy at the University of California, San Diego (UCSD).
 Her regional focus was Japan, and during the summer of 2014 she was the Cultural Affairs Intern in the Public Affairs Section at the U.S. Embassy in Tokyo, Japan.
 Her primary focus during her internship and graduate school was ‘womenomics’ and women’s empowerment in Japan.
 Prior to graduate school, Melissa resided in the prefecture of Miyazaki and taught English for four years as an Assistant Language Teacher on the Japan Exchange and Teaching (JET) Programme.
 Before working in Japan, Melissa held professional managerial positions as an Events Coordinator and Program Coordinator at UCSD in various international departments.
 She holds her Bachelor’s in Political Science/Public Law with minors in French Literature and Film Studies from Eleanor Roosevelt College at UCSD.

-James "Jamie" Gale previously worked in Washington DC as an International Policy Manager in UPS’ Global Public Affairs organization, managing business development and policy initiatives to expand UPS’s global footprint.
-He also worked as a Development and Communications Associate at the International Student House.
-At the U.S. Chamber of Commerce, he helped launch a new U.S.-Japan travel and tourism initiative and coordinated cross-cultural conferences.
-James participated in the Japanese Government’s Japan Exchange & Teaching (JET) Program, serving for two years as an Assistant Language Teacher in rural Hokkaido.
-James also worked at Asia Society's Washington office where he developed programs on North Korea and Human Rights.
+James Gale previously worked in Washington DC as an International Policy Manager in UPS’ Global Public Affairs organization, managing business development and policy initiatives to expand UPS’ global footprint.
+Prior to his role at UPS, he worked at the U.S. Chamber of Commerce where he designed and launched a new U.S.-Japan travel and tourism initiative and coordinated cross-cultural conferences.
+James also participated in the Japanese Government’s Japan Exchange & Teaching (JET) Program, serving for two years as an Assistant Language Teacher in rural Hokkaido.
+He also worked at Asia Society's Washington office where he developed programs on North Korea and Human Rights.
 James holds a Master’s of Science in Foreign Service (MSFS) degree from Georgetown University's Walsh School of Foreign Service and a Bachelor's degree in International Relations/Modern Languages from Trinity College in Hartford, Connecticut.
 He has studied abroad at East China Normal University in Shanghai and International Christian University in Tokyo and speaks Japanese, Mandarin, and Spanish.